Gaman2510/Machine-learning-project/README.md

 🔬 **Predictive Analysis of Lung Cancer using Machine Learning**

-This project aims to predict the risk of lung cancer in patients using machine learning techniques.
+This project aims to predict risk of lung cancer in patients using machine learning techniques.

 ------
 📊 **Dataset**